-This page provides you with Dancer resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
+This page provides you with Dancer resume samples to use to create your own resume with our easy-to-use resume builder.
 Below you'll find our how-to section that will guide you through each section of a Dancer resume.

 Dancers like you love creativity and are passionate about dancing, but are also very disciplined and determined human creatures.